zKXDEX/BluryX/README.md

 Bluryx is a Node.js library designed to integrate visual effects into desktop applications.
 It provides functions to enable blur effects behind windows and to extend the client frame area of windows.

 ## Installation
-To use Bluryx in your project, you need to install it via npm or yarn:
+To use Bluryx in your project, you need to install it via npm, pnpm or yarn:
 ```
 npm install bluryx
 ```